 The lobby is ideal for storage or housing additional appliances.
 A door opens into the cloakroom, with pedestal wash-hand basin, low-level WC, and heated towel rail.

 The carpeted, dog-leg staircase rises from the hall to the first-floor landing.
-Doors lead to the four bedrooms, the family shower room, and a useful storage cupboard.
+Doors lead to the four bedrooms, the family shower room, and an airing cupboard.

 This good-sized, comfortable double bedroom has ceiling spotlights and enjoys far-reaching views across the front garden and playing field to the countryside beyond.
 The spacious en suite features a luxurious bath, with centre taps and pull-out shower hose, set in a surround of striking marble-effect tiles, which are complemented by the ceramic-tiled floor.
 There is a glazed window to the rear elevation with tiled window sill, a pedestal wash-hand basin with tiled splashback, and a low-level WC.
 With underfloor heating and a heated towel rail, this is a bathroom to linger in and enjoy.